 }

-The * is called a glob, and it will import everything that’s visible inside of the namespace.
-Globs should be used sparingly: they are convenient, but you might also pull in more things than you expected and cause naming conflicts.
+The * is called a glob, and it will import all items visible inside the namespace.
+You should use globs sparingly: they are convenient, but this might also pull in more items than you expected and cause naming conflicts.

 Using super to Access a Parent Module

-As you now know, when you create a library crate, Cargo makes a tests module for you.
+As we saw at the beginning of this chapter, when you create a library crate, Cargo makes a tests module for you.
 Let’s go into more detail about that now.
-In your communicator project, open src/lib.rs.
+In your communicator project, open src/lib.rs:

 Filename: src/lib.rs